How does Alabama state income tax and unemployment insurance work in 2026?

 | Base experience-rated rate, top step | 6.19% | $495.20 | Alabama Department of Revenue |

 Alabama mails an annual rate notice by 31 January each year.
 The rate is set by the employer’s reserve ratio, broadly the historical balance of contributions paid in versus benefits paid out to former employees.
 A high-turnover employer drifts toward the top of the band; a stable employer with few claims settles near the floor.
-Authority: Sections 25-4-52 and 25-4-54, Code of Alabama 1975.
+Authority: Section 25-4-52 and Section 25-4-54, Code of Alabama 1975.

 Form A-4 is Alabama’s Employee’s Withholding Exemption Certificate, equivalent to the federal W-4 but for state tax.
 Every new Alabama employee completes one at hire.
 The current version (A4_0425) was revised April 2025, and a Spanish version is available.
 Employees file a revised A-4 within 10 days of any decrease in exemptions.